mokuda2/senioryearreflection/_posts/2024-04-06-Prodigal-Father-Prodigal-Son.md

 So in what way is President Okuda a “prodigal” son?
 He chose to lavishly spend his life living a Western religion, even though his mother wanted him to practice the ways of Buddhism.
 During the time the prodigal son was away from home, I wonder what thoughts and feelings the father had.
 “Will he come back home?” or “I’m not worried.
 He’ll realize his poor decisions and come back.”
 Similarly, I wonder if President Okuda’s mom thought, “Will he come back to the ways of Buddhism?” or “I’m not worried.
 He’ll realize his poor decision to join the strange Christian faith and will practice Buddhism again.”

 In parallel, my feelings and experiences of my orientation are difficult to explain.
 It’s apparent that no matter how much I try to describe them, many straight people don’t seem to understand, even though I feel like straight people and LGBTQ people have so much in common in terms of romantic connection.
 I prayed a lot to God about this side of me, and I acted in faith to know if dating guys was a right or wrong decision.
 As a “pioneer” being a gay man in the Church, and only having been out to myself for less than a year, it was difficult to describe the emotional and spiritual experiences I had from dating guys.
-I felt like people thought that same-sex dating meant that they couldn’t have any good association with the Church.
+I felt like people from both the LDS community and the LGBTQ community thought that those who chose to date the same gender couldn’t have any good association with the Church.

 I was a “prodigal” son where I chose to lavishly acknowledge my orientation and do something about those feelings, even when people in the Church judged and pointed fingers.
 Maybe President Okuda was like his mother.
 Maybe he thought, “Will he come back to the ways of heterosexuality and marry a woman?” or “I’m not worried.
 He’ll realize that his feelings are a phase and will marry a woman.”